Featured Article: Why Walmart Has Become a Public Nuisance

 To prevail in a claim of negligence against a health care provider, a plaintiff must provide evidence that establishes the standard of professional care for the defendant’s specific function and that the defendant “acted with less than or failed to act with ordinary and reasonable care in accordance with such standard.”These types of cases can become complicated when the suit is filed by the family member of a victim who is incapacitated or who is unable to deliver clear testimony about the cause of their injury.
 That’s one reason why nursing home abuse or neglect may be difficult to prove, although statistics indicate nursing home patients are routinely exposed to unreasonable hazards.

 As of June 2015, data from the previous three inspection cycles of Tennessee nursing homes found that of 321 homes inspected, 37 had serious deficiencies, meaning factors that put residents in immediate jeopardy.
 One nursing home was cited for failure to properly investigate a patient’s lacerated foot and broken bone and was cited for additional serious deficiencies just three months later.

-Winchester, TN Personal Injury Lawyer John Colvin: Defending Your Rights
+Winchester Personal Injury Lawyer John Colvin Defends Your Rights

 Whether a patient in a nursing home or a passenger in a car, a person whose injuries are caused by the negligence of another party may exercise their right to seek compensation.
 Insurers and businesses will do their best to defend their own interests in such cases, or to reduce awards paid to plaintiffs.
 With a lawyer on your side, however, you’ll have a better chance at getting favorable results.

-If you need help with a personal injury case, call a Winchester TN personal injury lawyer now at (931) 962-1044, or fill out our online contact form.
+If you need help with a personal injury case, call experienced Winchester, TN personal injury lawyer John Colvin now at (931) 962-1044, or fill out our online contact form.